Archive for the ‘Reform in government’ Category

 PD is a game theory paradigm that demonstrates how two decision-makers paradoxically fail to maximize either individual or joint interests.
 Specifically, though their best strategy would be cooperation, they systematically choose non-cooperation.
 The basic model can be understood with the following example:

-Early one Saturday you and a college friend go hunting for ‘magic mushrooms’ in Farmer Brown’s cow pasture to get high.
+Early one Saturday you and a college friend go hunting for ‘magic mushrooms’ in Farmer Brown’s cow pasture.
 Farmer Brown sees you and calls police Chief Wiggum, who arrives promptly, arrests you and your friend, and hauls you both to the police station.
 There Wiggum places you in a room by yourself and proposes the following deal (he also tells you he will propose an identical deal to your friend).
 The terms are as follows.
 He asks you to sign a confession admitting that you and your friend were gathering the mushrooms with the intent of selling them (i.e., drug-dealing).
 Then:

 - If you confess, and your friend doesn’t confess, he will go to jail for 10 years, and you will get a 90-day sentence.